Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where zombies would bleed out occasionally if they were standing in the same spot they were 30 seconds ago
 * For zombies to not bleed out, a player must now have line of sight to the zombie in addition to looking at the zombie
 * Zombies will now not bleed out if they are in an active zone in addition to being close to a player
+* Zombies that bleed out from being too far away will now be killed instead of deleted
 * Zombies can no longer be alive and headless
 * 4 round and 5 round special rounds will happen more equally now
 * Max health: 1 million